Cruise Speed

 • Temperature

-Cruise Speed of Common Aircraft
+Understanding the Cruise Speed of Common Aircraft

 On average, the typical cruising speed of a large commercial aircraft, like a Boeing 747, is somewhere between 475 and 500 knots (roughly 575 mph).
 So what is the cruising speed of a 747?
 Depending on passenger load, the average cruise speed of a 747 is 490 nautical miles or Mach 0.85.

 In comparison, a Cessna Citation X, boasts a cruising speed of 604 mph.
 This typically private jet is the undisputed king of speed.
-Because of it’s ability to fly so quickly, it can make the flight from New York to Los Angeles in less than four hours.
+Because of its ability to fly so quickly, it can make the flight from New York to Los Angeles in less than four hours.

 The average cruise speed of an aircraft can be found in the specs or performance charts.
 When determining the cruise speed of an aircraft several factors are involved, including: